 So, in effect, the world has two kinds of people in it:

-- those who think that everyone deserves freedom from Beveridge’s four giants, whether or not they are in a position to free themselves; and
+- those who think that everyone deserves freedom from Beveridge’s five giants, whether or not they are in a position to free themselves; and

 - those who do not.